rahulkumarsingh73690/docs-3/docs/admin-ui-features.md

 ### Disabling the Admin UI

-If desired the **/admin-ui** feature can be selectively or entirely disabled with:
+If desired, the **/admin-ui** features can be selectively or entirely disabled using the `AdminUi` Enum flags:

 ```csharp
 ConfigurePlugin<UiFeature>(feature => feature.AdminUi = AdminUi.None);